 Our New York City historic hotel opened in 1904 as the Hotel Seville just before the opening of the New York City subway.
-It was designed and completed by Harry Allen Jacobs in the Beaux-Arts style and helped turn the neighborhood into one of New York City's most elegant destinations during the early years of the century.
+This Murray Hill boutique hotel was designed and completed by Harry Allen Jacobs in the Beaux-Arts style and helped turn the neighborhood into one of the city's most elegant destinations during the early years of the century.

 Now, over one hundred years later, designer David Rockwell’s multi-million dollar transformation maintains our Midtown East 4 star hotel in New York as the pinnacle of elegance and style in this extraordinary city.